 2: The Tour & Taxis Maritime Station

 Located on the historic Tour & Taxis site, the Gare Maritime is another gem for urban explorers.
-Although some buildings have been restored, the maritime station remains partially abandoned.
-This former logistics centre, with its vast warehouses and disused quays, bears witness to the intense industrial activity of Brussels at the beginning of the 20th century.
+Although some buildings have been restored, the Gare Maritime remains partially abandoned.
+This former logistics hub, with its vast warehouses and disused docks, bears witness to Brussels' intense industrial activity at the beginning of the 20th century.

 Site Features